-By 1868 Elihu Burritt could describe a Black Country, "black by day and red by night" unmatched for "vast and varied production".
+By 1868, the Black Country could be described as "black by day and red by night" unmatched for "vast and varied production" (a quote by Elihu Burritt, the American philanthropist).
 The great and growing population of the area frequently found its entertainment on Castle Hill, at castle fetes or even during artificially lit extravaganzas in the limestone caverns underfoot - which included a famous lecture on Dudley's geology attended by 15,000 people.
-This tradition was carried on in the opening of Dudley Zoo in 1937 and, latterly, the Black Country
+This tradition was carried on in the opening of Dudley Zoo in 1937 and, latterly, the Black Country Living Museum.

-Today the whole panoply of Black Country history, from geological times to the recent past, can be explored within a stone's throw of Dudley Town Centre.
+Today the whole of the Black Country's history, from geological times to the recent past, can be explored within a stone's throw of Dudley Town Centre.